 In 1935 the New South Wales Education Department barred Koori children from attending Baryulgil Public School, citing “objections by the parents of white children”.
 This was followed in 1938 by actions led by Jack Patten, in having a school house dismantled at Copmanhurst and re-built at Baryulgil for the express purpose of providing an education to Koori children.
 Patten who was co-founder and President of the Aborigines Progressive Association had come to the area several years prior, having married Selina Avery, a local Baryulgil woman.

-Baryulgil became a thriving Koori community in the 1950’s when the local open-cut asbestos mine replaced its predominantly white workforce with the cheaper labour available through employing Bundjalung people and Koori’s from elsewhere in the state.
-The asbestos whilst providing opportunities for work, and instilling a sense of pride within the community, also became a ticking time-bomb, which slowly began to claim a large number of Koori lives.
+Baryulgil became a thriving Koori community in the 1950’s when the local open-cut asbestos mine replaced its predominantly white workforce with the cheaper labour available through employing Bundjalung and Koori people from elsewhere in the state.
+The asbestos whilst providing opportunities for work, and instilling a sense of pride within the community also became a ticking time-bomb, which slowly began to claim a large number of Koori lives.
 At first it was the former miners who had begun to be struck down, but eventually it was also their partners and their children.

 Corrugated dirt roads were top-dressed with asbestos tailings.
 Men would come home covered head to toe in grey-white dust, and their wives would inhale the dust when washing their clothes.
 Children through to the early 1980’s were playing in pits at the local school, filled with asbestos ‘shivers’, rather than sand.